deeflect/deeflect/README.md

 Product designer turned AI engineer.
 Based in LA.

-10+ years of design, 6+ in fintech.
-Was the solo product designer at [VALK](https://datai.network/) (now DatAI Network) for 5 years, institutional platform with $4B+ in transaction volume, 70+ banks across 15 countries.
+15+ years of design, where 5+ in fintech.
+Was the solo product designer at [VALK](https://datai.network/) (now DatAI Network) for 5 years, institutional platform with $4B+ in deals managed on platform, 70+ financial institutions across 15 countries.
 Before that I led design at Spacecode studio in Moscow, shipping 50+ apps for clients like Kaspersky and OTPBank.

 Now I'm building AI agent systems, multi-agent architectures, and open-source tools.
 I run [dee.agency](https://dee.agency), solo design + AI studio for founders.